-- VSI OpenVMS Version 8.4-1H1 I64 or higher - The software must be installed on an ODS-5 enabled disk (the installation will fail if this requirement is not met) - VSI TCP/IP or HPE TCP/IP Services for OpenVMS It has not been verified whether the kit works with the MultiNet TCP/IP stack, but there is a good chance that it will. - C compiler (optional; required only if you intend to develop your own extensions)
+- VSI OpenVMS x86-64 Version 9.2-2 Update 1 or higher - The software must be installed on an ODS-5 enabled disk.
+(The installation will fail if this requirement is not met.) - VSI TCP/IP or HPE TCP/IP Services for OpenVMS

+It has not been verified whether the kit works with the MultiNet TCP/IP stack, but there is a good chance that it will.

+• C compiler (optional; required only if you intend to develop your own extensions)